design-tokens/community-group/technical-reports/format/composite-types.md

 ## Stroke style

 Represents the style applied to lines or borders.
-The `type` property must be set to the string `"stroke-style"`.
-The value must be either:
+The `type` property MUST be set to the string `strokeStyle`.
+The value MUST be either:

 - a string value as defined in the corresponding section below, or
 - an object value as defined in the corresponding section below